Applying to the Dual Language Program

 Our program strives to achieve a balance between native English speakers and native Spanish speakers.
 We accept Spanish speakers throughout the elementary grades.
 Issaquah School District’s selection process for the Dual Language Program is as follows:

 - A completed Dual Language application must be submitted.
-Applications are available through the IVE registration process or through the district website (see above).
+Applications are available through the IVE registration process or through the district website (see below).

 - Submitting a dual language application does not guarantee a space in the dual language program.